tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 source control or design patterns need to be linked with the social phenomena surrounding them, including the business context that motivates them, but also with critical reflection on those entities and their contexts.

+**Acknowledgements.** Thanks to Richard Jones for feedback on earlier version of the post and to Roger Turner for catching and correcting some of my typos.

  [compboys]: https://amzn.to/2EhHq1V "Nathan Ensmenger (2010).
 The Computer Boys Take Over: Computers, Programmers, and the Politics of Technical Expertise"
  [nato]: http://homepages.cs.ncl.ac.uk/brian.randell/NATO/index.html "The NATO Software Engineering Conferences"